Definition:

 1. Choosing inappropriate metrics: Selecting KPIs that do not adequately reflect actual performance.

-2. Too many indicators: Focus on too many KPIs, leading to loss of focus.
+2. Too many indicators: Focusing on too many KPIs, leading to a loss of focus.

 3. Lack of context: Incorrect interpretation of data without considering external factors.